 A bad credit loan is a type of personal funding offered to people with bad or no credit score.
 With this funding option, the funds are approved in as soon as one business day.
 Many financial institutions offer bad credit loans.

 These include banks, online lenders, and credit unions, among others.
-But as much as bad credit loans can be easily accessible, there are also few things that you need to consider before signing the dotted lines;
+But as much as online bad credit loans can be easily accessible, there are also few things that you need to consider before signing the dotted lines;

 Generally, a fico score that is less than 630 is considered a bad score.
 To know where you fall, check out the table below.
 You can access your credit score through your credit card statement or online bank account.
 You can also get copies of free credit scores provided by the three many credit bureaus (Equifax, Experian, and Transunion), which are issued once a year.